Help us improve your experience.

 • The AP is cabled to our EX Series Switch and has power (through an external power supply or through PoE).

-• If PoE is used, the switch must have enough PoE power left and support at a minimum IEEE 802.3af or IEEE 802.3at depending on your AP model.
+• If PoE is being used, the switch must have sufficient available PoE power and support at least IEEE 802.3af or IEEE 802.3at standards, depending on the AP model.

 • You have completely followed the instructions from the above chapters as those include instructions for the following: